-- Medicines: Certain medications also increase your risk, such as diuretics, aspirin, niacin, and some of the medicines used in the treatment of tuberculosis, cancer and Parkinson’s disease.
+- Medicines: Certain medications also increase your risk, such as diuretics, aspirin, and niacin.

 Treatments for Gout

 Gout cannot be cured.
 However, there are treatments that can help you manage the condition and reduce the frequency of the attacks.
-Self-management is the key to staying healthy.
 Treatments include both medicines and lifestyle changes.

 One lifestyle change is to get moving and take care of yourself.
 Excess body weight leads to increased production of uric acid.
 Getting to and maintaining a healthy weight can help reduce your risk for gout flare-ups.

 Certain vegetables, grains and dairy products also contain purines.
 However, research shows that these foods do not cause gout attacks.
-In fact, low-fat dairy foods may help prevent gout attacks.
+In fact, low-fat dairy foods may help reduce uric acid levels.